r0x83/Point-Plus/README.md

-Student certificate management application built using React-Native and Firebase
+NOTE: Student certificate management application built using React-Native and Firebase